Omphacite: Formation and occurrence

-Omphacite is the dominated phase in the subducted oceanic crust in the Earth's upper mantle.
+Omphacite is the dominant phase in the subducted oceanic crust in the Earth's upper mantle.
 The Mid-Ocean Ridge Basalt, which makes up oceanic crust, goes through ultrahigh-pressure metamorphic process and transforms to eclogite at depth ~60 km in the subduction zones.
 The major mineral components of eclogite include omphacite, garnet and high-pressure silica phases (coesite and stishovite).
 As depth increases, the omphacite in eclogite gradually transforms to majoritic garnet.
 Omphacite is stable up to 500 km depth in the Earth's interior.
 Considering the cold geotherm of subducted slabs, omphacite can be stable even in deeper mantle.

 It also occurs in blueschist facies and ultrahigh-pressure metamorphic rocks.
 It is also found in eclogite xenoliths from kimberlite as well as in crustal rocks metamorphosed at high pressures.
 Associated minerals in eclogites except the major minerals include rutile, kyanite, phengite, and lawsonite.
 Minerals such as glaucophane, lawsonite, titanite, and epidote occur with omphacite in blueschist facies metamorphic rocks.
-The name "jade," usually referring to rocks made of jadeite, is sometimes also applied to rocks consisting entirely of omphacite.
+The name "jade", usually referring to rocks made of jadeite, is sometimes also applied to rocks consisting entirely of omphacite.